Maps and Locations (Paid Addon)

 Google API Key

-If you are going to display maps on Ad details pages or use Google Autocomplete feature to fill locations database it is best to signup for free Google API Key.
-Technically it is not required but with Google Key entered in the configuration you will have access to your API usage in Google Console and you will be sure your Google Maps integration won’t stop working out of sudden.
+If you are going to display Google Maps on Ad details pages or use the Google Autocomplete feature to fill locations database it is best to signup for a free Google API Key.

 Google Places Autocomplete

 - users will fill locations database when adding new Ads, so less work for you.

 - allows users to quickly fill location with one click.

 - locations are applied to Ads, so the Google Map can show the specific point on map, for example, a street number.

 - more complicated setup and usage than in the second method

 - locations database can be filled only with locations available in Google Places API